Thursday, November 27, 2014

 ASUANG THE DEITY OF EVIL AND CHAOS

-ASUANG THE ANCIENT EVIL DEITY IN BICOL MYTHOLOGY
+ASUANG EVIL DEITY IN BICOL MYTHOLOGY

 In Bicol mythology, Asuang, the evil god of Ibalong, ruled over all creatures and monsters, with two daughters—Oryol, half serpent, and Magindara, half eel.
 He bestowed dark gifts upon mortals, symbolized by blackbirds flying from his mouth, enabling them to transform into night-dwelling creatures known as "aswang."
 Originating from the underworld Gagambang, these transformed mortals, granted dark gifts like black stones or eggs, roamed the night with supernatural abilities, driven by an insatiable appetite for human flesh, blood, or entrails.